How would you define your style?

 Will you be able to take photos of our guests during the reception dinner?

-In most instances I am able to take candid photos of most guests enjoying themselves during dinner.
+In most instances your photographer is able to take candid photos of most guests enjoying themselves during dinner.
 Sometimes this is difficult at weddings with a large number of guests, buffet style dinners, and receptions that have many events occurring at the same time.
-My priority is to capture the story and events of your wedding day first.
-I suggest a second photographer or arranging to have the photo booth available at your reception which ensure you capture all of your guests presence and personality.
+Your photographer’s priority is to capture the story and events of your wedding day first.
+We suggest a second photographer or arranging to have the photo booth available at your reception which ensures you capture all of your guests presence and personality.
 It also makes a really awesome spread in your album!

 The reception might run later than anticipated, will you stay longer if needed?

 No worries, that’s why you’re getting “all day coverage” as things sometimes run longer.
-If you want me to stay all the way to the very end of the reception (beyond one hour after dinner ends), the additional fee for coverage is $350 per hour and $175 per half hour and will be billed after the event.
-I always let you know as I am wrapping up and ask if there are any remaining shots you would like so that we don’t miss a thing.
+If you want your photographer to stay all the way to the very end of the reception (beyond one hour after dinner ends), the additional fee for coverage is $350 per hour and $175 per half hour and will be billed after the event.
+Your photographer will always let you know as they are wrapping up and ask if there are any remaining shots you would like so that we don’t miss a thing.

 What attire do you wear at a wedding day?

-My attire is simple - comfortable black shoes, black slacks, and a blouse (often also black).
-I also wear a camera bag, of course.
+Our photographer’s attire is simple - comfortable black shoes, black slacks, and a blouse (often also black).
+Your photographer will also wear a camera bag, of course.

 How many photos will we end up with?